-People whose breast cancer has spread to the axillary lymph nodes who decide to have a mastectomy may be recommended to have the MRM procedure.
-MRM is also available for patients with any type of breast cancer where there may be a reason to remove the axillary lymph nodes.
+An MRM may be recommended to people whose breast cancer has spread to the axillary lymph nodes.
+MRM is also an option for treating any breast cancer where there may be a reason to remove the axillary lymph nodes.

-The overall goal of an MRM procedure is to remove all or most of the cancer present, while preserving as much of the healthy skin tissue as possible.
+The overall goal of an MRM is to remove all or most of the cancer present while preserving as much of the healthy skin tissue as possible.
 This makes it possible to perform an effective breast reconstruction after you’ve healed properly.

 As with any surgical procedure, MRM can cause a number of complications.
 Risks of this procedure include:

 Recovery times differ from one person to the next.
-Typically, people remain in the hospital for one or two days.
+Typically, people remain in the hospital for 1 or 2 days.
 In some cases, your doctor may recommend radiation therapy or chemotherapy following your mastectomy procedure.

 Lymph node removal can cause your arm to feel stiff and sore.
 Your doctor may recommend certain exercises or physical therapy to increase movement and prevent swelling.
 Perform these exercises slowly and regularly to prevent injury and complications.

-If you begin to experience more discomfort or if you notice you are healing at a slower pace, schedule a visit with your doctor.
+If you begin to experience more discomfort or if you notice you’re healing at a slower pace, schedule an appointment with your doctor.

-There are many surgical options available for breast cancer.
-While a modified radical mastectomy is common, your doctor will recommend the best option for your situation.
+However, there are many surgical options available.
+While an MRM is common, your doctor will recommend the best option for your situation.

-If you have concerns about any procedure, schedule a visit with your physician.
+If you have concerns about any procedure, talk with your doctor.
 They can help guide you toward the best decision for your health.